How to Dress in Layers for Winter in the Backcountry

 By Michael Lanza

-If hiking, backpacking, and climbing from spring through fall teaches us the fundamentals of layering our clothing for comfort in variable mountain weather, heading into the backcountry in winter confers a graduate degree in layering systems.
+If hiking, backpacking, and climbing from spring through fall teaches us the fundamentals of layering our clothing for comfort in variable weather, the backcountry in winter confers a graduate degree in layering.
 In mild temperatures, getting wet with perspiration or precipitation merely risks discomfort.
-In freezing temps, it can quickly lead to getting really cold and actually become life-threatening.
-Three decades of Nordic and backcountry skiing, snowshoeing, camping, and trail running in winter have informed my layering strategy, which goes beyond the usual advice, customizing clothing systems according to activity and body type.
+In freezing temps, it can quickly lead to hypothermia and actually become life-threatening.
+Drawn from three decades of Nordic and backcountry skiing, snowshoeing, climbing, camping, and trail running in winter, these tips go beyond the usual layering advice to help you stay comfortable and safe by customizing clothing systems according to activity and body type.

 Get My Free Email Newsletter